angelahe/SPAtext/README_AH.md

 from chapter 4 - connect with facebook (go to facebook developer portal and create a new app) connect with openId

+from ch 6 - move each lambda function handler out into its own file (all in index.js)

 ## further reading
 ### intro
 http://learnjs.benrady.com